 ** An additional situation is on in which a person has a Passive Foreign Investment Company and has not filed a timely form 8621.
 At least to the portion of the tax return involving the foreign investments, the return remains open.

-What Happens in an IRS Audit?
+What Happens During an IRS Exam

 An IRS audit is essentially a question and answer session with the IRS.
 Depending on the size of your case, and which department at the IRS your matter is assigned to, it might be an in-person audit or examination, or it may be a correspondence audit in which everything is done through paper documents.